 An academic honesty offense is defined as the act of lying, cheating or stealing academic information so that one gains academic advantage.
 As a University of Florida student, one is expected to neither commit nor assist another in committing an academic honesty violation.
 Additionally, it is the student's duty to report observed academic honesty violations.
-These can include: cheating, plagiarism, bribery, misrepresentation, conspiracy, or fabrication. https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/
+These can include: cheating, plagiarism, bribery, misrepresentation, conspiracy, or fabrication.

+https://sccr.dso.ufl.edu/policies/student-honor-code-student-conduct-code/

+Links to an external site.
 Computer Use and Acceptable Use Policy